 The work of the Australian Bankers’ Association

-There is a large range of public policy issues being addressed by the ABA, but generally the association is working to help build a regulatory environment that promotes growth in the banking industry and the wider economy.
+The ABA addresses a large range of public policy issues to help build a regulatory environment that promotes growth in the banking industry and the wider economy.
+We work to ensure banking is affordable and accessible and enables customers to get the right products and services for their banking needs.

-Continuing development of the Code of Banking Practice and a number of other standards which ensure best practice across the banking industry on issues such as access to electronic banking, electronic transactions and security.
+Continuing development of the Code of Banking Practice and a number of other industry standards and guidelines which ensure best practice across the Australian banking industry.
+This includes issues such as access to electronic banking, security and authentication practices, access to financial hardship assistance, protection for customers from financial abuse, and promoting financial literacy for Indigenous customers.

 - Conduct and disclosure

-Improving Australians’ financial literacy through our program, Broadening Financial Understanding, aimed at helping Australians make informed and confident decisions regarding their own finances.
+Improving Australians’ financial literacy through our program, Broadening Financial Understanding, aimed at helping all Australians make informed and confident decisions regarding their money today and into the future.

-Coordinating the banking industry’s response on issues related to rural and regional Australia and in particular water reform.
+Coordinating the banking industry’s response on issues related to rural and regional Australia, including advocating for a nationally consistent approach to assist farmers in extreme financial hardship.

 - Taxation reform